Applications for the 2017 program are NOW OPEN

 The Pathways to Politics Program for Women is based at the University of Melbourne’s School of Government and is modelled on the Harvard Kennedy School program ‘From Harvard Square to the Oval Office.’

-It is a non-partisan initiative made possible by the Trawalla Foundation and WLIA, that provides a select group of female University of Melbourne students and alumni with the support and encouragement to aspire to elected office at local, state and national levels.
+It provides a select group of female University of Melbourne students and alumni with the support and encouragement to aspire to elected office at local, state and national levels.

 This Australian initiative is designed to redress the continued under-representation of women in Australian politics.
 In 2014 less than one-third of all parliamentarians and only one-fifth of all ministers were women.